There are two things people often mention when they talk about health care frustrations. They want:

-- Can be delivered in an outpatient setting.
-Bundled prices can sometimes be used for “inpatient” care, where the patient stays in the facility overnight.
-For example, The Alliance QualityPath program offers bundled prices for some inpatient joint replacements, as well as outpatient colonoscopies and MRI and CT scans.
-But most surgeries and tests with bundled prices are available only for outpatient care.
-These outpatient options usually have the greatest savings for employers.
+- CAN BE DELIVERED IN AN OUT-PATIENT SETTING.
+Bundled prices can sometimes be used for “in-patient” care, where the patient stays in the facility overnight.
+For example, The Alliance offers bundled prices for some in-patient joint replacements, as well as out-patient colonoscopies and MRI and CT scans.
+Most surgeries and tests with bundled prices are available only for out-patient care.
+These out-patient options usually have the greatest savings for employers.

 An Employer Opportunity